Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 Within the `assignment11` folder of your `python_homework` directory, create `lesson11_a.py`.
 This code uses the DataFrame plot() method, which is part of Pandas, but, to actually display the plot, you also need Matplotlib, to do the `show()`.
 Your program should contain the following code:

 ### **Example Code: Plotting with Pandas**

+Create a file called `lesson11_a.py`, with the following content:

 ```python
 import pandas as pd
 import matplotlib.pyplot as plt